Morganna: Activities as the kissing bandit

 Her pastime was not without its hazards, however; she was beaten by security guards in Cincinnati, suffered various injuries jumping from stands onto playing fields, and was hit by a pitch in Milwaukee.
 She was arrested and charged with trespassing nearly 20 times and was jailed briefly in Anaheim, California.
 She also stood trial in Houston, Texas, where her lawyer used what he called the "gravity defense" to explain her unauthorized presence on the field, arguing: "This woman with a 112 lb body and 15 lb chest leaned over the rail to see a foul ball.
 Gravity took its toll, she fell out on the field, and the rest is history."
 The judge laughed and dismissed the case.
 Despite the arrests and fines, her fame earned Morganna millions of dollars.

 Morganna's involvement with baseball extended to being the star of her own set of bubblegum cards and becoming the part-owner of a minor league club, the Utica Blue Sox.
-On one occasion she gave them a pep talk when they were 15-7 down and in last place; they went on to win 40 of the next 54 games.
+On one occasion she gave them a pep talk when they were down 15–7 and in last place; they went on to win 40 of the next 54 games.
 She endorsed the "Morganna Kissing Bandit peanuts" brand from Carolina Fine Snacks, which expected a doubling of its sales as a result.
-She even got featured in a display at the Baseball Hall of Fame, where a picture of her attempting to kiss Frank Howard was put on display.
-Her popularity with baseball fans grew to the point that minor-league clubs began inviting her to kiss their players as a way of drumming up publicity.
-The Boise Hawks went further, getting her to enter the field by bungee jumping from a crane, then persuading CNN to feature her jump as its "play of the day".
+She was featured in a display at the Baseball Hall of Fame, where a picture of her attempting to kiss Frank Howard was put on display.
+Her popularity with baseball fans grew to the point that minor-league clubs began inviting her to kiss their players as a publicity stunt.
+The Boise Hawks went further, hiring her to enter the field by bungee jumping from a crane, then persuading CNN to feature her jump as its "play of the day".
 Her appearances proved to be extremely popular, consistently doubling average attendances.

-Post-baseball career
+Other activities

 Off the field, Morganna worked as an entertainer, doing comedy and dancing.
-She worked regularly as an exotic dancer in Houston, Las Vegas, and Oklahoma City, sometimes earning as much as $7,000 to $10,000 a week.
+She worked regularly as an exotic dancer in Houston, Las Vegas, and Oklahoma City, sometimes earning as much as $10,000 a week.
 She was occasionally hired to publicize events, making personal appearances and giving speeches at places such as car shows and trade conventions.
 She also dabbled with television, appearing on Johnny Carson and David Letterman's late-night talk shows and occasionally hosting Good Morning, Columbus, a local TV talk show.
 Morganna appeared as the mystery guest in a 1978 episode of the game show To Tell the Truth.

 She appeared in Playboy magazine, in the June 1983, April 1985, and September 1989 issues.
 During the 1990s, she occasionally kissed minor league players.
 Her last notable appearance before retirement was in the Farrelly brothers' feature film Kingpin (1996), in which she appeared as herself.